acowsik/acowsik.github.io/_posts/2025-02-03-DefectSlayTheSpireTuringComplete.md

 ### Finishing The Construction

-Lets make the previous two sections a little more precise by defining the mapping between a BCT Program and Data String into a slay the spire game state.
+Lets make the previous two sections a little more precise by defining the mapping between a CT Program and Data String into a slay the spire game state.

 Lets start with encoding our Data String in the `Defect` starting state as described in our previous section.
 Then we initialize our Enemy with `strength` equal to the number of `Frost Orbs` that the `Defect` is initialized with and `dexterity` equal to the number of `Lightning Orbs` that the `Defect` is initialized with.
 Then we give the enemy the moveset descibed in prior section based on the Program we are trying to encode.
-It's the enemy's turn in this game state.
+It's the enemy's turn to start with in this game state.

 Then determining if the `Defect` loses in this state is the same as determining if the Program halts on the Data.
 We'll argue this in the next section.

 ### Why does our program and data encoding work?

 With the above encoding of a program and data into a game state, we just need to show that the progression of the battle follows the way that the program manipulates the data string.
 For us to do this we'll show that the enemy moves force the player to play certain cards.
-And at the end of the players turns the `orb` configuration matches the data string after running the BCT instruction.
+And at the end of the players turns the `orb` configuration matches the data string after running the CT instruction.

 Now when an enemy takes any of these moves it will force actions on our end to avoid losing immediately.
 Note that since during turn 2 of every composite enemy move the player has no energy so can play no cards